 I think you’ll be hearing the words ‘bidding portfolio’ more and more in digital marketing conversations as time goes by, so my advice is to get acquainted with it sooner rather than later.
 My prediction: it’ll get to the point where you wonder how you managed without it – like all the best developments.

-I hope this article has been useful and that you’re finding these changes in the PPC landscape as interesting as I am.
+I hope this article has been useful and that you’re finding these PPC trends in 2022 as interesting as I am.
 The year’s not over yet, and there’s still time for new trends to emerge before we usher in 2021.
 It’s a fast-moving world – let’s see what’s up next.